zhuoyizhang/Getting-and-Cleaning-Data/README.md

 output: html_document
 ---

+Requirement

+dplyr package should be installed in Rstudio

 How to run run_analysis.R

 1. download raw data from the following link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. unzip it to any local folder